British film awards interrupted by racist slur from man with Tourette syndrome

 The audience had been warned before the ceremony that tics or involuntary swearing could occur, and Davidson received large applause inside the hall.
 After the incident, host Alan Cumming asked for “understanding” for the “strong and offensive language.”
 He reminded the crowd that Tourette syndrome was a disability and tics were involuntary, and said: “We apologize if you are offended tonight.”

-Contacted by CNN, the BBC, which airs the ceremony with a long delay, reiterated that message.
-It did not respond to questions about why the moment was not cut from the ceremony when it aired on television.
+Contacted by CNN on Sunday, the BBC, which airs the ceremony with a long delay, reiterated that message.
+On Monday, a spokesperson apologized that the BBC did not edit the slur “prior to broadcast and it will now be removed from the version on BBC iPlayer.”

+The BBC director general on Wednesday instructed the corporation’s executive complaints unit to conduct a “fast-tracked” investigation into the incident, which it called a “serious mistake.”

 Lindo, in particular, looked stunned at the outburst, and then moved on with the ceremony, where he and Jordan presented the first award of the evening — for special visual effects to “Avatar: Fire and Ash.”